 Continuing Education Credits

-Educational Review Systems is an approved provider of continuing education in nursing by ASNA, an accredited provider by the ANCC/Commission on Accreditation.
+Educational Review Systems is an approved approver of continuing nursing education by the Alabama State Nursing Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Provider # 5-115.
-This program is approved for 4.5 hours of continuing nursing education.
+This program is approved for 5.5 hours of continuing nursing education.

 Educational Review Systems is also approved for nursing continuing education by the state of California, the state of Florida and the District of Columbia.